mathieulrl/functions-hardhat-starter-kit/README.md

 Remember, it is not required to use these encoding functions.
 The JavaScript code must only return a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) which represents the `bytes` that are returned on-chain.

-## Modifying Contracts

-Consumer contracts which initiate a request and receive a fulfillment can be modified for specific use cases.
-The only requirements are that the contract successfully calls `sendRequest` in the `FunctionsRouter`, and that it correctly implements the `fulfillRequest` function which is called by `handleOracleFulfillment` in the inherited `FunctionsClient` contract (See _FunctionsClient.sol_ for details).</br>
-At this time, the maximum amount of gas that _handleOracleFulfillment_ can use is 300,000 (please contact Chainlink Labs if you require a higher callback gas limit).

 ## Local Simulations with the `localFunctionsTestnet`